MartynasJonkus/Spotiphane/README.md

 Downloadable as an .stl file

 # To do:
-Let the user choose to either use the spotify generator or upload a photo
-Validation on all inputs
+Two tabs below the title for Spotiphane and just photo modes Validation on all inputs
 Make the UI look pretty and intuitive
 Tooltips that explain the parameter when hovering over it